Minstrel show: Female

+Non-black

 Non-black stereotypes played a significant role in minstrelsy, and, although still performed in blackface, were distinguished by their lack of black dialect.

+Native American

 American Indians before the Civil War were usually depicted as innocent symbols of the pre-industrial world or as pitiable victims whose peaceful existence had been shattered by the encroachment of the white man.
 However, as the United States turned its attentions West, American Indians became savage, pagan obstacles to progress.
 These characters were formidable scalpers to be feared, not ridiculed; any humor in such scenarios usually derived from a black character trying to act like one of the frightful savages.
 One sketch began with white men and American Indians enjoying a communal meal in a frontier setting.
 As the American Indians became intoxicated, they grew more and more antagonistic, and the army ultimately had to intervene to prevent the massacre of the whites.
 Even favorably presented American Indian characters usually died tragically.

+East Asian

 Depictions of East Asians began during the California Gold Rush when minstrels encountered Chinese out West.
-Minstrels caricatured them by their strange language ("ching chang chung"), odd eating habits (dogs and cats), and propensity for wearing pigtails.
+John Chinaman minstrel songs arising in the 1850s depicted the stock character of John Chinaman as effeminate and unmanly, often centering on the stock character's failed pursuit of white women.
+Minstrels caricatured East Asians by their strange language ("ching chang chung"), odd eating habits (dogs and cats), and propensity for wearing pigtails.
 Parodies of Japanese became popular when a Japanese acrobat troupe toured the United States beginning in 1865.
 A run of Gilbert and Sullivan's The Mikado in the mid-1880s inspired another wave of Asian characterizations.

+White

 The few white characters in minstrelsy were stereotypes of immigrant groups like the Irish and Germans.
 Irish characters first appeared in the 1840s, portrayed as hotheaded, odious drunkards who spoke in a thick brogue.
 However, beginning in the 1850s, many Irishmen joined minstrelsy, and Irish theatergoers probably came to represent a significant part of the audience, so this negative image was muted.
 Germans, on the other hand, were portrayed favorably from their introduction to minstrelsy in the 1860s.
 They were responsible and sensible, though still portrayed as humorous for their large size, hearty appetites, and heavy "Dutch" accents.
 Part of this positive portrayal no doubt came about because some of the actors portraying German characters were German themselves.